 Summative Assessment And Student Success: A Comprehensive Review

-Are you looking to design summative assessments that accurately measure how much your students have learned and how well they have mastered the content and skills?
+Are you looking to design summative assessments that accurately measure your students’ learning progress?
 It may seem like creating a test is a straightforward task – just jot down some questions and select the answers.
 But if you aspire to create assessments that genuinely reflect your learners’ abilities and enhance their academic achievements, you need to adopt a more considerate approach and embed these into your lesson plans.

 In this article, we’ll delve into the benefits and limitations of summative assessments on student achievement and provide recommendations for teachers to improve the effectiveness of summative assessments for their learners.